Aggressive Dog Training in Denver, CO

 If your dog is quick to bark, growl, snap, or even bite, your four-legged friend may have a serious behavioral problem.
-Aggression is one of the most important reasons a dog owner will seek the assistance of a professional dog trainer.
+Aggressive dog training is one of the most important reasons a dog owner will seek the assistance of a professional dog trainer.

 A dog owner should be very concerned with aggression in a large dog, working breed, or “bully breed”; however, small dogs are a concern too.
 In fact, Chihuahuas are regularly ranked by veterinarians as the breed most likely to bite, and Lhaso Apsos inflict the worst bites.